-If a child support dispute arises between you and your child’s other parent, whether that dispute emerges during or after the divorce, you are going to need the advice and representation of an experienced Long Beach divorce lawyer.
+If a child support dispute arises between you and your child’s other parent, whether that dispute emerges during or after the divorce, you are going to need the advice and representation of an experienced Oceanside divorce lawyer.

 FOR HOW LONG IS CHILD SUPPORT PAID IN CALIFORNIA?

 When divorcing spouses are the parents of one or more minor children, child support arrangements must be made during the divorce proceeding.